 Van life became all the rage when COVID shut down borders.
 With international travel out of the question, people turned to local tourism and road trips more than ever.
-I had big worldwide travel plans last year, but like everyone else had to improvise.
+I had big worldwide travel plans last year but, like everyone else, had to improvise.
 Instead, I decided to travel around the UK and Poland by van.
 And now I’m sharing all I learned from our experience in this guide to traveling by van on a low budget– and with minimal conversion!

 But if you can’t (for example, you’re renting or borrowing a van) or don’t want to do this, you can do it *super* low budget and low effort by just laying down the back seats and throwing in a mattress.
 Not the most comfortable, and you won’t fit much stuff in, but it does the job, especially for shorter road trips.